Isle of Dogs: Education

 There are four state primary schools located on the Isle of Dogs – Cubitt Town Junior School, Arnhem Wharf, Harbinger School and St Edmunds.
-There is also an independent primary school, River House Montessori, located near South Quay.
+There was also an independent primary school, River House Montessori.

-George Green's School is a secondary school and Specialist Humanities School at the southern tip of the island.

-Canary Wharf College, is a free school on the Island which covers primary, secondary and sixth form education.
+Canary Wharf College is a free school on the Island which covers primary and secondary education.

 Transport

 London Underground, DLR, and Elizabeth line stations

 The nearest London Underground station is Canary Wharf on the Jubilee line.
 Key areas including Regent's Park, The West End, Westminster, South Bank, Millennium Dome and the Queen Elizabeth Olympic Park, are all within 20 minutes of Canary Wharf by Tube.

 The DLR runs north–south through the Isle of Dogs.
-Docklands Light Railway stations are Canary Wharf, Heron Quays, South Quay, Crossharbour, Mudchute and Island Gardens.
+DLR stations are Canary Wharf, Heron Quays, South Quay, Crossharbour, Mudchute and Island Gardens.
 Key areas including the City of London, Tower Hill and Greenwich are all within 20 minutes of the Isle of Dogs by DLR.

 The Elizabeth line's Canary Wharf station opened in 2022.
 Situated at the north of the Island, it provides high-frequency, fast connections to the heart of the West End, Paddington Station, Heathrow Airport and Abbey Wood.